 - Navigate to https://www.google.com/business.
 Click on the blue ‘Manage now’ button.

 - Log in to the Google account you chose for managing your listing.

 - Type the business name in the search field.
-If it is not there, click the ‘Create a business with this name’ as shown by the red arrow below.
+If it is not there, click where it says ‘Create a business with this name’ as shown by the red arrow below.

 - Enter your business name.
-Be sure to use correct capital letters and spacing.
+Be sure to type the name exactly as you want it displayed on Google with proper capitalization and spacing.
 Click ‘Next’ when finished.

 - On the next screen, select whether you want to add a location that customers can visit, such as a store or office.
 Click ‘Next.’

 a) If you selected ‘Yes,’ enter your address on the next screen.
 Click ‘Next.